 This is a set of rules that allows two software applications to interact and exchange data with each other.
 Application Programming Interfaces (API) are often used to create apps and add-ons to existing software.
 When you use your Facebook or Google account to log into your bank account online, you’re using an API.

-This is an email marketing application that involves sending out electronic newsletters to your subscribers on your email list.
+This is an email marketing application that involves sending out electronic newsletters to the verified email addresses of your subscribers on your email list.
 Get Response and Campaign Monitor are examples of autoresponders.

 Average Order Value (AOV)

 This metric measures the average amount that customers spend per transaction with a business.
 It is computed by dividing the total revenue the business made during a specific time period (daily, weekly, monthly, quarterly, yearly) by the number of customer orders during the same time period.

 For example, if your online retail store generated $100,000 in sales revenue in one month, with total customer orders of 800, then your AOV for the month is $125.
 This means that, on average, each customer ordered $125 worth of goods from your business.